zaanposni/discord-masz/README.md

 ## Angular

 If you want to develop on the angular frontend, set the env var `ENABLE_CORS=true` for the backend container.

-# 🤝 Contribute

-Contributions are welcome. <br/>
-You can find our contributions guidelines [here](CONTRIBUTING.md).<br/>
-If you are new to open source, checkout [this tutorial](https://github.com/firstcontributions/first-contributions). <br/>
-Feel free to get in touch with me via our support server https://discord.gg/5zjpzw6h3S or via friend request on discord: **zaanposni#9295**.